3.3 Documentation Standards and Clarification Workflows

 Standards make documentation integrity repeatable

 A documentation standard tells the workforce what acceptable health record documentation looks like.
-It may address required elements for a setting, authentication timing, acceptable abbreviations, late entries, addenda, error correction, template use, copy-forward limits, and documentation needed for quality reporting.
-Without clear standards, HIM teams end up handling every issue as a one-off disagreement instead of managing a controlled information asset.
+It addresses required elements for a setting, authentication timing, acceptable abbreviations, late entries, addenda, error correction, template use, copy-forward limits, and documentation needed for quality reporting.
+Without clear standards, HIM teams handle every issue as a one-off disagreement instead of managing a controlled information asset.

-The RHIA exam often frames documentation standards as a decision problem.
+The RHIA exam frames standards as a decision problem.
 A provider documents a diagnosis in one note but not in the discharge summary.
-A template contains required fields, but clinicians frequently leave them blank.
-A nursing note includes a time, while the medication administration record shows a different time.
-In each case, the best response is not random editing.
-The best response is to use policy, clarify ambiguity through the right workflow, and improve the process that allowed the problem.
+A template has required fields, but clinicians leave them blank.
+A nursing note shows one time while the medication administration record shows another.
+The best response is not random editing.
+It is to apply policy, clarify ambiguity through the right workflow, and improve the process that allowed the problem.

 Scenario cueLikely documentation needBest governance response

-Conflicting clinical statementsClarification from the responsible providerRoute a compliant query or clarification request
+Conflicting clinical statementsClarification from the responsible providerRoute a compliant query/clarification request

 Repeated missing fieldsBetter template design or trainingAudit samples and revise workflow expectations